 I can't wait to try his Pecorino Crusted Lamb with Peas and Mint or Grilled Rib Eye Steak with Heirloom Tomato Salad or Grilled Chicken with Crispy Potatoes and Braised Escarole.

-Each recipe offers a little story or history about the recipe, and suggestions for improvisation and wine pairings.
-Because many of the ingredients may be a little difficult to find, the “improv” is very helpful.
-If you can’t find squab, try guinea hens or even chicken.
+Each recipe offers a little story or history about the recipe and suggestions for improvisation and wine pairings.
+Because many of the ingredients may be a little challenging to find, the "improv" is very helpful.
+If you need help finding squab, try guinea hens or even chicken.

-This is a cookbook that you can really learn from.
-Whether you follow the recipe exactly as it is written or adapt it to the ingredients available to you, by following Chef Vetri’s techniques, you can learn a lot about how to cook.
-I highly recommend you check out Il Viaggio di Vetri as soon as possible.
-It will make a great gift this holiday season for any of your favorite cooking fans.
+This is a cookbook that you can learn from.
+Whether you follow the recipe exactly as it is written or adapt it to the ingredients available to you, you can learn a lot about how to cook by following Chef Vetri's techniques.

 For more of my favorite cookbooks.